Passport General Information

 - Please wear decent attire with collar.
-Earrings and contact lenses are not allowed during data capturing.
+Earrings, contact lenses and excessive make-up are not allowed during data capturing.

 - Check all the data printed on the new e-passport upon receipt.

-- Passports unclaimed after six (6) months will be cancelled per Department Order No. 37-03.
+- Passports unclaimed after six (6) months from date of issuance will be cancelled per DFA Department Order No. 37-03.

 To follow-up on your passport application or other requests, contact us at: